 Productive Green Infrastructure goes beyond the general benefits and ecosystem services provided by Green Infrastructure.
-In proGIreg nature-based solutions focus also on producing material or harvestable outputs: energy from landfill sites, fish and vegetables from urban gardening and aquaponics, new soil for urban greenspaces and green roofs.
-For local communities these outputs present the opportunity to create new local economies in addition to the benefits and co-benefits of Green Infrastructure for the urban living conditions.
+In proGlreg nature-based solutions focus also on producing material or harvestable outputs: energy from landfill sites, fish and vegetables from urban gardening and aquaponics, new soil for urban greenspaces and green roofs.
+For local communities these outputs present the opportunity to create new local economies and business models in addition to the benefits and co-benefits of Green Infrastructure for the urban living conditions.